-Whilst broadleaf lady palms can grow over 15 feet tall outdoors, they rarely grow over six feet tall indoors.
+While broadleaf lady palms can grow over 15 feet tall outdoors, they rarely grow over six feet tall indoors.
 They grow about one foot per year in most living environments.

 How do you take care of a lady palm?

-Broadleaf lady palms do best in well-draining fertile soil.
+Broadleaf lady palms do best in well-draining, fertile soil.
 Water when the top 2 inches of soil feel dry to the touch – every 7 to 10 days on average in spring and summer.
 Water thoroughly until excess starts to disperse from the potting container.
-Keep your lady palm in a location that predominantly receives indirect light and where the general ambient air temperature remains between 55F to 75F.
+Keep your lady palm in a location that predominantly receives indirect light and where the general ambient air temperature remains between 55F and 75F.
 Fertilize with a water-soluble houseplant feed once a month from April through to September each year.

 How much light does a lady palm need?

 Broadleaf lady palm plants prefer slightly shaded, indirect light conditions throughout the day.
-Avoid exposing your lady palm to extended periods of direct sunlight as this can scorch the leaves.
+Avoid exposing your lady palm to extended periods of direct sunlight, as this can scorch the leaves.